Stratio/cassandra-lucene-index/doc/documentation.rst

 -  **max\_longitude** : a double value between -180 and 180 being the
    max allowed longitude.

-**Example 1:** will return any rows where “place” is formed by a latitude between -90.0 and 90.0, and a longitude between -180.0 and 180.0.
+**Example 1:** search for any rows where “place” is formed by a latitude between -90.0 and 90.0, and a longitude between -180.0 and 180.0.